-GCA may have after-school activities and evening events scheduled on a day when school has been cancelled.
-Decisions as to whether or not these activities/events will or will not occur will be made by noon, and then parents and students will be notified.
+GCA may have after-school activities and evening events scheduled on a day when school has been canceled.
+Decisions as to whether or not these activities/events will or will not occur will be made as soon as possible, and then parents and students will be notified.